kickstartcoding/react-mern-prototyping-starter/README.md

 > This was original created for Kickstart Coding, the affordable,
 > inclusive, and intensive coding course teaching cutting-edge Python /
-> Django and JavaScript / React web development in Oakland, CA.
+> Django and JavaScript / React web development.
 > [Learn more and enroll here.](http://kickstartcoding.com/?utm_source=github&utm_campaign=cheatsheets)

 ## Usage